logo image

 Across the road from the Inn is the Aluminium Story Museum, covering the History of making Aluminium and the Hydro Plant built to power it from 1907 - 2000.

 Also by the Inn is the National Ice Climbing Centre, housed in one of the remaining buildings from the Aluminium Works.
-This has 2 Climbing Walls and 1 Ice Climbing Wall, claimed to be the best in the UK, also with an outdoor Aerial Adventure Course and Cafe.
-Website
+This has 2 Climbing Walls and 1 Ice Climbing Wall, claimed to be the best in the UK, also with an outdoor Aerial Adventure Course and Cafe, no website in 2024.

 Next to the Climb Centre is the Atlas Brewery, you cannot buy their Ale here but you can in local Shops and Inns.